Code-Institute-Submissions/Milestone-Project-177/README.md

 When testing I click all of the links and interactive elements to test how they react when called upon.
 When testing I didn't notice any problems with the links / buttons on any screen size or any browser.

+I click all the links from different positions on the page and check if they're working as expected.

 The only problems I have faced are with using Google Maps on Internet Explorer.
 The map doesn't show and this a known bug of the system.
+This also affects the down arrow button - it does not scroll to it's intended elements.
+This is due to the issues with Google Maps on Internet Explorer.

+The next update that will be done to this project is to fix the issue of the map not showing on Internet Explorer.

 ## <h2>Deployment</h2>